matthewsides/Glossary-Of-Tech-Terms/README.md

 #### Characteristics of Event Driven

-▪ Service Orientated
+▪ Service Orientated meaning that it provides services that are available on a network, ensruing that code does not have to be repeated or rewritten everytime and can be referenced.

 ▪ It can be time driven meaning that specific code may run at a certain time (pre-set trigger).

 ▪ It uses event handlers, which is a type of function or method that runs a specific action when a specific event is triggered.

-▪ Event Driven programming is typically visual, ensuring its simplicity and ease of development
+▪ Event Driven programming is typically visual, ensuring its simplicity and ease of development.

-▪
+▪ It is based around events (hence the name).

 ### Object Orientated